egumasa/engagement-annotation-project/docs/3_Categories/MONOGLOSS.md

 - _Television can be **said (ATTRIBUTE)**_ to have helped to shrink the relative distance between people and countries.
 - **In some regions (ENTERTAIN)**, television has helped to shrink the relative distance between people and countries.

+### It is important/essential/vital/critical

+These items are considered as MONOGLOSS, not entertain (for details see [ENTERTAIN or MONOGLOSS](confusing_tags.md#entertain-or-monogloss)).

 [Back to Table 1](index.md#table-1-categories-of-engagement-moves){: .btn .btn-outline }